borntofrappe/game-development/02 Breakout/Breakout 1/README.md

 The idea is to load a large image, and section the asset to only show a portion.

-If you browse the `res/graphics` folder, you'll find large images detailing the paddles, bricks of different color and sizes.
+If you browse the `res/graphics` folder, you'll find a few images for the paddles, balls and bricks with different types, varying in color and size.

 ## Quads